-We tested the growth of the experimental population and individual clones in the presence of soraphen A (Fig. 1C), an inhibitor of acetyl-CoA carboxylase, ACC (Gerth et al., 1994; Vahlensieck et al., 1994; Gerth et al., 2003; Hofbauer et al., 2014).
-ACC inhibitors lower malonyl-CoA content, interfere with fatty acid elongation and alter cellular composition of lipid classes and subclasses (Jump et al., 2011; see also Fig. 1B).
-We reasoned that if myriocin-directed evolution caused global changes in lipid metabolism, this would be reflected in a change in tolerance to soraphen A. On the contrary, if selection had altered the myriocin uptake mechanisms, resistance to soraphen A would remain unchanged.
-Myriocin and soraphen A differ in chemical nature, and it may be predicted they use different internalization mechanisms and do not display drug synergy (Yilancioglu et al., 2014).
-As it is shown, cells of either the terminal experimental population LHev or the individual clones (LH01-10) displayed increased tolerance to soraphen A as compared with that of the original population LH (Fig. 1C).
-Nevertheless, the improvement in drug tolerance differed among individuals, indicating that the evolution experiment generated phenotypic diversity.
+We tested the growth of the experimental population and individual clones in the presence of soraphen A (Fig. 1C), an inhibitor of acetyl CoA carboxylase, ACC (Gerth et al., 1994; Vahlensieck et al., 1994; Gerth et al., 2003; Hofbauer et al., 2014).
+ACC inhibitors lower malonyl-CoA content, interfere with fatty acid elongation and alter cellular composition of lipid classes and sub-classes (Jump et al., 2011; see also Fig. 1B).
+We reasoned that if myriocin-directed evolution caused global changes in lipid metabolism, this would be reflected in a change of tolerance to soraphen A. On the contrary, if selection had altered the myriocin and soraphen A differ in chemical nature and it may be predicted they use different internalization mechanisms and do not display drug synergy (Yilancioglu et al., 2014).
+As it is shown, cells of either, the terminal experimental population LHev or the individual clones (LH01-10), displayed increased tolerance to soraphen A as compared with that of the original population LH (Fig. 1C).
+Nevertheless, the improvement in drug tolerance differed among individuals indicating that the evolution experiment generated phenotypic diversity.